Jordan says conducted 56 air raids in three days against Islamic State

 The raids had "degraded" nearly 20 percent of the militants' capabilities, he said.

-Jbour said the main aims of the bombing would continue to be to try to hit IS leader Abu Bakr al-Baghdadi, to stop the group's illicit oil trade, and to destroy their training bases, garrisons and command centres.
+Jbour said the main aims of the bombing would continue to be to try to hit Islamic State leader Abu Bakr al-Baghdadi, to stop the group's illicit oil trade, and to destroy their training bases, garrisons and command centres.

 "We are determined to wipe them from the face of the Earth," the general said.